xor-xeno/spotify-clone/README.md

 # UltraEdit-Clone
-This is a basic clone of "ultraEdit windows download" webpage. just used html and css
+This is a basic clone of "spotify". just used html and css